-When it comes to email marketing, just ensure you remain CAN-SPAM compliant to avoid issues.
+Regarding email marketing, ensure you remain CAN-SPAM compliant to avoid issues.

-To get started earning an income as an affiliate marketer via email marketing, all you need to do is choose an email marketing provider such as Moosend or ConvertKit.
+To earn an income as an affiliate marketer via email marketing, you only need to choose an email marketing provider such as Moosend or ConvertKit.

-One of the gold mines of affiliate marketing, big web properties can be an excellent marketing channel for brands.
+One of the gold mines of affiliate marketing, big web properties can be an excellent brand marketing channel.

-These websites are major players of the affiliate game and typically follow a revenue share or CPA (cost per action) model for affiliate marketing.
+These websites are significant players of the affiliate game and typically follow a revenue share or CPA (cost per action) model for affiliate marketing.

 One example of this type of affiliate marketer is the company Red Ventures, which owns an extensive portfolio of online brands such as CreditCards.com, Reviews.com, and many more:

-You will find everything from in-content affiliate links to banner ads and other types of advertisements on these traffic generating websites.
+You will find everything from in-content affiliate links to banner ads and other advertisements on these traffic-generating websites.